-In this free Marvelous Designer video tutorial series, I’ll teach you all about all the new MD6 features and discuss feature updates in the new Marvelous Designer 6 software.
+In these Marvelous Designer 6 review, you’ll learn all about all the new features in Marvelous Designer 6 and we’ll go through a detailed review of all feature updates in the new Marvelous Designer 6 software.

-From these free Marvelous Designer 6 tutorials and my in-depth MD6 review of the changes, you will learn the best creative ways how to use the new features in Marvelous Designer software version 6 effectively when creating dynamic 3d clothes for your projects.
+From these free Marvelous Designer 6 tutorials, you will learn the best creative and most effective ways how to use the new features in Marvelous Designer software version 6 when creating dynamic 3d clothes for your projects.

-In Marvelous Designer version 6 we can now easily create cool buttons of various shapes as well as buttonholes.
+In Marvelous Designer 6 we can now easily create buttons of various shapes as well as button-holes.
 You can customize the buttons; control the size and weight of buttons, change the colors, textures, angle, and sewing position.
 Buttonholes can also be customized to some extent.
-MD provides several buttonhole and button presets which suffice for most needs.
+MD6 provides several buttonhole and button presets which suffice for most needs.
+Super cool new feature!

 It’s easy to create buttons and buttonholes at an exact same distance from each other.

-In this Marvelous Designer 6 video tutorial you’ll learn all about buttons & buttonholes, the best way to make them and how to customize them.
+You’ll learn in this 38 minute Marvelous Designer 6 buttons video tutorial all about buttons & buttonholes, the best way to make them and best practices of how to customize them.

 In Marvelous Designer 6 we no longer have to copy a pattern and then symmetric paste it, we can save ourselves the copying step and simply right-click on the pattern and select “Clone as Symmetric Pattern (with sewing)”.